LeafLight/LeafLight.github.io/source/_posts/EntropyAndCrossEntropy.md

 ## Why do we use Information Entropy?

 When faced with classification problems(or sometimes logistic regression), using Information Entropy instead of final accuracy as loss is important. (though it seems like we use entropy because of the weakness of using final accuracy instead of the strength of information entropy,2022/2/21)
+(2022/2/22, I saw the power of cross entropy in the field of classification in a [practice of CNN work for MNIST](https://leaflight.github.io/2022/02/26/CNN_practice_WorkFlow/).)

 That is because the output of a classification model are usually a list of transformed(or cutted) probabilities(like p>0.5?t=1:t=0), which means using the final accuracy will lead to some problems,such as: